zooshgroup/bitbucket-tools/packages/bitbucket-code-insights/README.md

 ### uploadReportToBitbucket Function

-The uploadReport function provided by Zoosh Bitbucket Tools enables you to upload coverage reports to Bitbucket pipelines.
-Below is an example of how to use this function.
+The project offers a function named `uploadReportToBitbucket`, allowing you to upload the provided reports to Bitbucket using the Bitbucket API.

 ### Report Body Format